pulp/pulp/playpen/puppet/pulp/README.md

 Most of the parameters manipulate the /etc/pulp/consumer/consumer.conf file.

-For more details about the configuration parameters, take a look at the default configuration file, which is documented in-line.
+For more details about the configuration parameters, see the [consumer client installation](https://pulp-user-guide.readthedocs.org/en/latest/installation.html#consumer-client-and-agent) documentation, and look at the default configuration file, which is documented in-line.

-####`pulp_server_ca_cert`
-This should be the Pulp server's CA certificate.
-It can be passed in here, or set as an external fact on the Pulp consumer.
-For more information, see [consumer client installation](https://pulp-user-guide.readthedocs.org/en/latest/installation.html#consumer-client-and-agent)

 ####`pulp_server`
 This setting corresponds to the [server] `host` field.